Trusted WordPress tutorials, when you need them most.

 How to Add Web Push Notifications to Your WordPress Site

-Push notifications let you send messages to users even when they are not on your website.
-This helps you bring back users to your website, increase traffic, and make more money.
+They allow you to send instant updates directly to your visitors’ devices, even when they are not on your site.
+This brings back users, increases traffic, and helps you make more money.

 In this article, we will show you how to easily add web push notifications to your WordPress site.